panrafal/chequer-php/Readme.md

 In short - use __queries__ to __match values__.

-What Chequer does differently, is that it doesn't use any additional classes to do it's work.
+What Chequer does differently, is that it doesn't use any additional classes to do it's core work.
 It's self contained in one file and uses only one simple class.
 It's intentional - Chequer is **fast** and **simple**, and loading additional classes through factories is... well, *not*.
 As an added bonus (and by design), you can use plain text config files to setup your validation, and don't have to worry